 “The new e-visa process is quicker, easier and cheaper than the old way.
 A massive improvement is that you don’t have to send off your passport or documents – it’s all processed online.”

-Passport holders of more than 100 countries – including the United Kingdom, United States of America, New Zealand, Australia, France, Germany, Spain, Brazil and the Netherlands – can apply for an e-visa for India.
-You can check the complete list of eligible nationalities on this link.
+Passport holders of more than 100 countries – including the United Kingdom, United States of America, New Zealand, Australia, France, Germany, Spain, Brazil and the Netherlands – can apply for an e-Visa for India.
+You can check the complete list of eligible nationalities at this link.

-According to news reports, the e-Tourist Visa scheme will be extended to all countries by March 31, 2016.
+According to news reports, the e-Tourist Visa scheme will be extended to all countries by the 31st of March, 2016.
 However, note that if your parents or grandparents were born in or lived in Pakistan, you will be ineligible and will need to apply via the traditional route.

-You can apply for your e-visa online at this official website, no less than four days and no more than 120 days before you intend to arrive in India.
-For example, if you plan to arrive on the 1st January, the first day you can apply is the 3rd September and the last day would be the 28th December.
+You can apply for your 30-day e-Visa online at this official website, no less than four days and no more than 30 days before you intend to arrive in India.
+For example, if you plan to arrive on the 1st of January, the first day you can apply is the 2nd of December and the last day would be on the 28th of December.
+The window to apply for one-year validity is broader; visitors can apply for a one-year e-Visa within 120 – 4 days before arrival.

-To complete the application, you’ll need to enter your travel details and upload a photograph of yourself with a white background the meets the specifications described on the website, upload the photo page of your passport, and pay the fee online with your debit or credit card.
+To complete the application, you’ll need to enter your travel details and upload a photograph of yourself with a white background that meets the specifications described on the website.
+Upload the photo page of your passport, and pay the fee online with your debit or credit card.
 Your passport will need to be valid for at least a further six months and have two blank pages.

 You will need to print a copy of the ETA and carry it with you to India, to present to the immigration officer when you land.
-The officer will stamp your passport with your e-Tourist visa for entry into India, and this is valid for the next 60 days.
-It’s also worth noting that you should be in possession of a return ticket and have enough money to spend during your stay in India.
+The officer will stamp your passport with your e-Tourist visa for entry into India, and this is valid for the next 30 days.
+It’s also worth noting that you should have a return ticket and enough money to spend during your stay in India.

 The e-Tourist visa is non-extendable and can be applied for not more than twice in a calendar year.